Beyond the Cleavage by Raquel Welch

 Not that there's anything wrong with that.

-I did read the first 40 pages, which was the showbiz portion.
-It was interesting to hear about her start in films, and she did go into the "Cannery Row" incident, which is what I wanted to hear about.
+The show business portion was most interesting to me, about her start in films, and she did go into the "Cannery Row" incident, which is what I wanted to hear about.

-In 1980 she was hired to star with Nick Nolte in the film of Cannery Row and shortly into filming was fired for being too old.
+In 1980, she was hired to star with Nick Nolte in the film of Cannery Row, and shortly into filming, was fired for being too old.
 She was 40!
 She sued them for wrongful dismissal and to be paid for her work, and she won.
-Turns out there was already a plan to replace her with Debra Winger once they got the financing with Raquel's name attached.
-Her next job was starring on broadway in Woman Of The Year which won her a Tony award.
-So, whatever.
+It turns out there was already a plan to replace her with Debra Winger once they got the financing with Raquel's name attached.
+Her next job was starring on Broadway in Woman Of The Year, which won her a Tony Award.

-Looks like quite a review for a book I barely read, but it was interesting.
-She is very candid and her advice seems grounded.
+She is very candid, and her advice seems grounded.
 And I did get some tips on how to reduce the bags under my eyes.

 2010 / Hardcover / 336 pages